anquanscan/sec-tools/README.md

 [securely-transfer-messages](https://github.com/friends-of-tutorials/securely-transfer-messages):  This is a tutorial to securely transfer messages from system A to system B with various coding languages and keep the rules of information security.
 [MailRipV3](https://github.com/DrPython3/MailRipV3): SMTP and IMAP checker / cracker for mailpass combolists with a user-friendly GUI, automated inbox test and many more features.
 [b1tifi](https://github.com/mh4x0f/b1tifi): ssh management tool to  provides commandline access to a remote system running SSH server
 [GeoIPPlotter](https://github.com/op7ic/GeoIPPlotter): GeoIP plotting script written in Python to help security teams draw visualized reports from IP addresses
+[botmap](https://github.com/Coretool/botmap): A nmap & MSF bot